irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 * Byk-1 now has a 5.45 conversion kit - it reduces damage but increases ammo pick up
 * Car-4, AK 7.62 and Golgen AK 7.62 now have HP rounds - they can be used to upgrade weapon's damage class (which affects ammo pick up)
 * 7.62 Little Friend and Byk-1 now have a High velocity round for their underbarrel launchers - increase grenade travel speed by 3x with a 20% ammo pick up cost.
 Note: only works if you are the lobby host, otherwise reverts itself to standard round stats.
-* Gewehr3's CQB and Sniper kits have new updated values, CQB kit now has reduced damage class (200) but increases other stats, while the Sniper kit acts like an AP kit
+* Gewehr3's CQB and Sniper kits have new updated values: CQB kit now has reduced damage class (200) with increases to other stats, while the Sniper kit acts like an AP kit

 ### New damage classes
 |Damage class|Headshots to kill a light swat|Headshots to kill a heavy swat|Notes|